grecoe/CSharpIOC/README.md

 That is all wrapped under the hood for you in a class called Mapper which is where the wrapping is happening and logging/timing/etc is placed around your original class (step2).

 ## Complete
-TBD: This is a complete example using both patterns above - IOC and Class Wrapping - for a complete example of using these pieces of functionality.
+This is a complete, although contrived, example using both patterns above - IOC and Class Wrapping - for a complete example of using these pieces of functionality.

+In this example there is a base class of ISourceReader and you have two types of it.
+ISystemReader and IWebReader in which you'd like to use IOC as well as wrapping them to log out calling information.